AlekhyaMallina-Vedams/openstack-manuals/doc/config-reference/source/block-storage/drivers/kaminario-driver.rst

 The following table contains the configuration options that are specific to the Dot Hill drivers.

-.. list-table:: Description of Dot Hill volume driver configuration options
+.. list-table:: Description of Kaminario volume driver configuration options
    :header-rows: 1
    :class: config-ref-table